 Because Spike works on top of your existing email service, you aren’t limited to just iPhone, Mac, or iPad.
 You can now have the ease of use of iMessage, but with the reliability of email and cross-platform access on Android, PC, and on the web.
 Spike is available everywhere!

 Chat and Get Back to Work

-Why Spike is the Best iMessage for PC Alternative
+How Spike is the way to experience an iMessage for PC experience

 There are two types of people in the world: those that are frustrated by having multiple feeds to manage and those that have seen the future with Spike by having a single feed for all of your communications.
 Spike takes all the features people love from iMessage and brings them into your email inbox.
 Best of all, it’s not just limited to Apple products.
 It works on Android, Windows, and the web.
 If you want to declutter from group chats, ditch the countless other communication tools on your home screen, and have an iMessage-like experience on the PC and Android, Spike is the tool you have been dreaming about.